 When firm requires additional capital or managerial help or both for the expansion of its business a new partner may be admitted to supplement its existing resources.
 According to the Partnership Act 1932, a new partner can be admitted into the firm only with the consent of all the existing partners unless otherwise agreed upon.
 With the admission of a new partner, the partnership firm is reconstituted and a new agreement is entered into to carry on the business of the firm.

-A newly admitted partner acquires two main rights in the firmprimarily to compensate the sacrificing partners for loss of their share in super profits of the firm.
+A newly admitted partner acquires two main rights in the firm-

 - 1. Right to share the assets of the partnership firm; and - 2.
 Right to share the profits of the partnership firm.